 - Fewer transfusions

 - Less risk of infection

 - Increased potential for kidney preservation in certain prescribed cancer operations

 - Better clinical outcomes, in many cases

 The precision and dexterity afforded by the da Vinci Surgical System’s advanced instrumentation incorporates the best techniques of open surgery and applies them to a robotic-assisted, minimally invasive approach for treating kidney cancer.

 As with any surgery, these benefits cannot be guaranteed, as surgery is patient and procedure specific.

 da Vinci Urologic Surgeon

-William Badger, M.D., specializes in robotic-assisted and laparoscopic urologic surgical procedures, including the treatment of pediatric patients.
-Dr. Badger is the only urologist in Northern and Central Arizona offering patients the opportunity to benefit from robot-assisted surgical options for the treatment of kidney cancer.
+William Badger, M.D., and Jon A. Rumohr, M.D., specialize in robotic-assisted and laparoscopic urologic surgical procedures, including the treatment of pediatric patients.
+They are the only urologists in Northern and Central Arizona offering patients the opportunity to benefit from robot-assisted surgical options for the treatment of kidney cancer.